justarrived/skill-training/technologies/docker.md

 ### Run your own application in Docker

-Examples are all good and well, but nother beats the hands on experience of having run your own application in Docker.
+Examples are all good and well, but nothing beats the hands on experience of having run your own application in Docker.

 * Pick a simple application you have created yourself.
   If your application have external dependencies like a database it is a little more work to get it working.